Note: The following article is for US readers. For UK readers, see this article about avoiding capital gains tax.

 EXAMPLE: Deborah buys a share of Mutual Fund XYZ on January 1 for $100.
 By the end of the year, the investments that the fund owns have (on average) decreased in value, and Deborah’s share of the mutual fund is now worth $95.

 However, during the course of the year, the mutual fund sold only one stock from the portfolio.
-That stock was sold for a short term capital gain.
+That stock was sold for a short-term capital gain.
 Deborah is going to be responsible for paying tax on her share of the capital gain, despite the fact that her share in the mutual fund has decreased in value.

 Capital Gains from Selling Your Home

-Selling a home that you’ve owned for many years can result in a large capital gain.
+Selling a home that you’ve owned for many years can result in a very large long-term capital gain.
 Fortunately, it’s likely that you can exclude (that is, not pay tax on) a large portion — or even all — of that gain.

 If you meet three requirements, you’re allowed to exclude up to $250,000 of gain.
 The three requirements are as follows: